MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 - Percent of macOS endpoints missing an endpoint security solution agent
 - Percent of cloud resources with critical vulnerabilities

 Each metric shows:

-- The percentage of assets affected, the relative importance of the metric, and the impact that the metric has on initiatives in which it is included.
+- The percentage of assets affected, the relative importance of the metric, and the affect that the metric has on initiatives in which it's included.
-- It also shows the weight, or importance, of the metric and its impact on the initiative score as a number with one the lowest and 10the highest.
+- It also shows the weight, or importance, of the metric and its effect on the initiative score as a number with one the lowest and 10 the highest.
-- Metric weight can be customized to have greater or lesser impact, based on your organizational business priorities.
+- Metric weight can be customized to have greater or lesser effect, based on your organizational business priorities.
 - Editing metric weight value affects the metric and all related initiatives.

 Most metrics have at least one associated recommendation.